flatironinstitute/kachery-cloud/doc/create_kachery_zone.md

 * Log in to GitHub go to [user settings](https://github.com/settings/profile)
 * Scroll down and click on "Developer Settings" on the left panel
+* Click "OAuth Apps"
+* Click "New OAuth App"
+* In the below steps replace `example` with the name of your zone.
+* For the name use `kachery-gateway-example`
+* For the homepage URL use `https://kachery-gateway-example.vercel.app`
+* For the authorized callback URL use `https://kachery-gateway-example.vercel.app/github/auth`
+* Click "Register Application"
+* Copy and save the Client ID for a later step
+* Generate a new client secret and save it for a later step

 ## Host the serverless API with vercel

-Kachery clients will communicate with your Kachery zone via a serverless API which will be hosted on [Vercel](https://vercel.com).
+Kachery clients will communicate with your Kachery zone via a [serverless API](./serverless_functions.md) which will be hosted on [Vercel](https://vercel.com).
 You will need to set up for the deployment on your local system.

 Prerequisites
 * Linux or Mac